 Our Finance segment, or the Finance group, is a commercial finance business that consists of Textron Financial Corporation (TFC) and its consolidated subsidiaries.
 The Finance segment provides financing primarily to purchasers of new and pre-owned Textron Aviation aircraft and Bell helicopters.
-A substantial number of the originations in our finance receivable portfolio are cross-border transactions for aircraft sold outside of the U.S. In 2022 and 2021, our Finance group paid our Manufacturing group \$92 million and \$100 million, respectively, related to the sale of Textron-manufactured products to third parties that were financed by the Finance group.
+A substantial number of the originations in our finance receivable portfolio are cross-border transactions for aircraft sold outside of the U.S. In 2023 and 2022, our Finance group made payments of \$160 million and \$92 million, respectively, to finance the Manufacturing group's sale of Textron-manufactured products to third parties.